BD2KGenomics/dcc-ops/README.md

 Once the above setup is done, clone this repository onto your server and run the bootstrap script

+    # note, you may need to checkout the particular branch or release tag you are interested in...
     git clone https://github.com/BD2KGenomics/dcc-ops.git && cd dcc-ops && sudo bash install_bootstrap

+#### Installer Question Notes

-It will ask you to configure each service.
+The `install_bootstrap` script will ask you to configure each service interactively.

 * Consonance
 * Redwood
   * Install in prod mode